aspose-total/Aspose.Total-Products/total/en/cpp/conversion/doc-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOC to XLT or Online App" h2="Export DOC to XLT via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+It is often necessary to convert documents from one format to another to make them compatible with different applications.
+For example, a document created in Microsoft Word may need to be converted to an Excel spreadsheet for further processing.

+<h2>How Aspose.Total Helps for DOC to XLT Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily create, manipulate and convert documents from one format to another.
+It includes APIs for manipulating and converting documents such as Microsoft Word, Excel, PowerPoint, PDF, HTML, and other popular formats.

- You can include DOC to XLT conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Words for C++, developers can easily export DOC to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to XLT.
+Both APIs come under the Aspose.Total for C++ package.
+This makes it easy for developers to include DOC to XLT conversion feature within their C++ applications.

+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It enables developers to create, edit, convert and print documents in various popular formats.
+It also supports a wide range of features such as document formatting, document protection, document comparison, and more.

+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to create, manipulate and convert spreadsheets in various popular formats.
+It supports a wide range of features such as spreadsheet formatting, data validation, formula calculation, charting, and more.

+By using Aspose.Total for C++, developers can easily include DOC to XLT conversion feature within their C++ applications.
+It is a comprehensive suite of APIs that enables developers to easily create, manipulate and convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}